danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 ## The hard part: proving nothing broke

-Here's what makes CSS refactors risky.
-There's no compiler to catch a mistake.
-A 2px layout shift, a slightly different `line-height`, a shadow that disappeared — things just quietly look wrong, and can easily be missed.
+CSS refactors are risky: A `2px` layout shift, a slightly different `line-height`, a shadow that disappeared — small details that shape how polished a design feels, but easy to miss on a quick visual scan.

 You might think: won't browser-based tests catch this — Playwright, Capybara, Selenium?
 Not this kind.
 E2E tests verify *functionality*: can you click this button, does this form submit, does this page navigate correctly.
 They say nothing about whether the button looks right, whether the spacing changed, or whether a color was silently overridden.